InfraBlockchain/infrablochain-docs/en/infrablockchain/service-chains/infra-did-parachain.md

 ---
-Title: InfraBlockchain DID
+title: Infra DID
-Description: This document explains the overall content related to a blockchain specialized for DID (Decentralized Identifier).
+description: This document explains the overall content related to a blockchain specialized for DID (Decentralized Identifier).
-Keywords:
+keywords:
   - parachain
   - did
 ---